Drug & Medical Device Attorneys in St. Louis

 Request Your Free Case Review By Calling

 We understand that this can be a very intimidating time.
 That is why our St. Louis personal injury lawyers are here to guide you.
 We evaluate your case with the insight and direction you need.
 While we understand that money cannot truly compensate you for the injuries you or a loved one has suffered, we fight to obtain the financial recovery you need to pay your bills and move forward.

 At The Simon Law Firm, P.C., we handle cases on a contingency fee basis.
-That means we receive a fee only if we are successful in recovering an award for you.
-There is no risk in hiring our firm, so call now to get started
+That means we receive a fee only if we successfully recover an award for you.
+There is no risk in hiring our firm, so call now to get started.